moinwiki/moin/docs/admin/configure.rst

 Features:

 * stores data into an (SQL) database / table
-* can either use 1 database per store or 1 table per store (you need to give different table names then)
+* can either use 1 database per store or 1 table per store and you need to give different table names then
 * uses slqalchemy (without the ORM) for database abstraction
-* supports multiple types of databases.
-For example:
+* supports multiple types of databases, for example:

   - sqlite (default, comes built-into Python)
   - postgresql
   - mysql
-  - and others (see sqlalchemy docs).
+  - and others, see sqlalchemy docs.

 `uri` for `create_simple_mapping` looks like e.g.::